lrmcfarland/AAI/www/README.md

 # SunPosition Web UI using Flask

 This is the initial Web UI for my astronomy tool kit.
 I use [Flask](http://flask.pocoo.org) to create the templates for the sun position calculation.

+## Docker install

+See ../Dockerfile.flask

-## To Install
+## Manual Apache Install

+Originally this was installed manually on a system running Apache.
+It has been superseded by the Docker install, but for the record:

 If it isn't already installed: